 We would love to see what you have wished for this year.
-Send a photo of your finished tanzaku to education@japansociety.org.uk or tag us on social media.
+Send a photo of your finished tanzaku to education@japansociety.org.uk or tag us on social media and we will display it in our online gallery.

 @japansocietylon